| Title: | Quantitative features for mass spectrometry data |

 multiple elements.
 These are often encode as a semi-colon

-separated character , such as "a;b"
+separated character , such as "a;b".
+This function will

-transform the data frame to that "a"
+transform the data frame to that "a" and "b" are split and

 recorded across two lines.